-According to the Motherhood survey, 92 percent of mothers feel that society does not fully understand or support motherhood.
-This percentage has grown every year since the survey’s inception.
-We may think that our bosses don’t know what it takes to be a mom and expect too much.
+According to the Motherhood survey, 92 percent of mothers feel that society does not fully understand or support motherhood.1 This percentage has grown every year since the survey’s inception.
+We may think our bosses don’t know what it takes to be a mom and expect too much.
 We may feel like our partners just don’t get it.
 Paid family leave is not adequate.
 There are a lot of areas where we don’t feel supported.

 We are so Tired